 In developing the Budget, rates and charges were identified as an important source of revenue, accounting for 77% of the total revenue received by Council annually.
 Planning for future rate increases has therefore been an important component of the financial planning process.
-The Fair Go Rates System (FGRS) sets out the maximum amount councils may increase rates in a year.
-For 2023-24 the FGRS cap has been set at 3.50%.
+Rate capping, introduced by the State Government, sets out the maximum amount councils may increase rates in a year.
+For 2023-24 the rate cap has been set at 3.50%.
 The cap applies to both general rates and municipal charges and is calculated on the basis of Council's average rates and charges.